elibroftw/blog.elijahlopez.ca/content/posts/university/ec-250-macroeconomic-analysis.md

   - open-market sale: sell government bonds to reduce money supply
 - can also purchase bonds directly from the government (printing money)
   - developing countries with low tax base
-  - racked by war or natural disaster
+  - racked by war or natural disaster (government spending is necessary to prevent loss of life, not the same as not welfare)
   - BoC is treated as a private entity (independent) which is why national savings still decreases with government deficits

 ### Portfolio Allocation